The Navy Blazer and Gray Trousers Rule Most Men Get Wrong

 The fit is where most men fail.
 Too loose reads dated.
 Too tight reads insecure.

-The blazer should sit naturally at the shoulder.
-The trousers should follow the leg without clinging or billowing.
-When the proportions are right, you disappear into the outfit.
+The blazer sits naturally at the shoulder.
+The trousers follow the leg without clinging or billowing.
+Get the proportion right and you disappear into the outfit.
 The room focuses on what you're saying, not what you're wearing.

-What surprises them: how much lighter they feel once the outfit stops competing with the message.
+What surprises them is how much lighter they feel once the outfit stops competing with the message.
 Meetings move faster.
 Conversations calm.
 Decisions happen without friction.
+It removes a question the room didn't know it was asking: can I trust this man's judgment?
+Once that disappears, everything gets simpler.